 - Add the cornstarch to the berries and stir until thickened.
 Remove from heat and set in the fridge or freezer to cool until needed.

-- Pulse the graham crackers with the walnuts, in a food processor until they make crumbs.
+- Pulse the graham crackers with the walnuts and vanilla and sugar in a food processor until they make crumbs.

 - Pour the coconut oil in a stream into the crumbs and pulse until it's well mixed.